system76/docs/_articles/server-setup.md

             optional: true
 ```

-Now if the router has DHCP setup you will get an IP address for the Ethernet cable that is connected to the matching port.
+Now if the router has DHCP setup you will get an IP address for the port that has the Ethernet cable attached.

 ### Configure Network Interface for Ubuntu Server 16.04